pbinkley/microcopying_1940/index.markdown

-the materials that we already have, some information service with regard to materials out of Seville, out of Mexico, or any other discipline---I am speaking now only for history---partly to avoid duplication if you do embark upon any large-scale program, <span style="page" id="page139">[p.139]</span> and second to make known to us what is already here in this country.
+the materials that we already have, some information service with regard to materials out of Seville, out of Mexico, or any other discipline---I am speaking now only for history---partly to avoid duplication if you do embark upon any large-scale program, <span class="page" id="page139">[p.139]</span> and second to make known to us what is already here in this country.
 In the case of South America, I think there are certain groups of papers, such as Dr. Bemis has suggested, that could be reproduced in a comparatively short time, although